If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Some beekeepers intentionally produce crystallized honey and market it as such.
 They serve the demand for crystallized honey from some consumers of honey.
 This goes to show that the crystallization of honey is not necessarily a bad thing.

 However, crystallized honey is frowned upon by some honey consumers as it is difficult to use.
 It is thick and too sticky on scoops.
 Thawing out crystallized honey is also tedious and can result in the loss of nutrients from the crystallized honey.
 It is also not recommended to use a microwave to thaw out crystallized honey.

 How to thaw out Crystallized Honey

 If honey crystallizes, you can return it to a more liquid and less viscous state.
 To do this, simply place the honey container in hot water.
 Stir the water and gently heat it if necessary, but do not make it too hot.
-Too much heat application to honey causes caramelization of the honey.
-It alters the color and flavor of your honey.
+Too much heat applied to honey causes caramelization of the honey.
+It alters the colour and flavour of your honey.

 When you re-liquefy crystallized honey, do not allow it to crystallize again.
 Subjecting honey to cycles of crystallization and liquefying is not advisable.

 Raw honey is that which has not been super-filtered, processed or heated.
 It can have been extracted using a honey extractor and sieved without the application of pressure.
 Raw honey is unique every year due to differences in the flowers that bloom.
 Beekeepers sell raw honey as ‘table honey’ in some of their branding and labelling.
 Lovers of raw honey who cannot keep bees should find a reliable beekeeper that sells it.
 Honey in its raw form has little moisture content and is very hygroscopic.
 It attracts water and can ferment as a result.
 You need to store raw honey properly once you open the container.